blazingcoder001/Game-project/README.md

 # Game-project
 Disclaimer: The contents used in this project are from different resources available online.
-This project is done strictly for educational purposes.
+This is a group project and was done strictly for educational purposes.
 If any original creator of the basic resources wants it to be removed from this project, please contact me.

+**Credits to:-
+1. Ashwin K.S
+2. Sanand
+3. Riyashree**

 The genre of this game is adventure and education.
 The game is developed by using unity and assets from pokemon games.
 The concept is unique and thrilling.